Blois

 Blois (/blwɑː/ BLWAH; [blwa]) is a commune and the capital city of Loir-et-Cher department, in Centre-Val de Loire, France, on the banks of the lower Loire river between Orléans and Tours.

 With 45,898 inhabitants by 2019, Blois is the most populated city of the department, and the 4th of the region.

-Historically, the city was the capital of the county of Blois, created on 832 until its integration into the Royal domain in 1498, when Count Louis II of Orléans became King Louis XII of France.
+Historically, the city was the capital of the County of Blois, created in 832 until its integration into the Royal domain in 1498, when Count Louis II of Orléans became King Louis XII of France.
 During the Renaissance, Blois was the official residence of the King of France.

 History

 Pre-history

-Since 2013, excavations have been conducted by French National Institute of Preventive Archaeological Research (INRAP in French) in Vienne where they found evidence of "one or several camps of late Prehistory hunter-gatherers, who were also fishermen since fishing traps were found there.. [...]
-They were ancestors of the famous Neolithic farmer-herders, who were present in current France around 6,000 BCE [i.e.: 8,000 years ago]."
+Since 2013, excavations have been conducted by the National Institute for Preventive Archaeological Research (INRAP in French) in Vienne where evidence was found of "one or more camps of Prehistoric hunter-gatherers, who also fished, after fish traps found there.
+They were Neolithic farmer-herders, who were present in the area around 6,000 BCE (8,000 years ago).

 Ancient times

-A major urban development begun in 1959 uncovered the remains of a late Gallic settlement and an urban centre from the Gallo-Roman period.
+As major urban development begun in 1959, it uncovered the remains of a late Gallic settlement and an urban centre from the Gallo-Roman period.
 At that time, the town was located on the road linking Chartres to Bourges.
 In the network of cities of the Carnutes people, Blois was a secondary settlement.
-Excavations carried out on the right bank between 2001 and 2016 and on the left bank in 2013-2014 revealed the presence of a largely developed town on the right bank and an occupation on the left bank during the Gallic and Gallo-Roman periods.
-The Loire river has undoubtedly always been a major axis route, although no traces of a port have been uncovered.
-However, there are remains of former bridges linking the two banks.
+Excavations carried out on the right bank between 2001 and 2016 and on the left bank between 2013-2014, it revealed the presence of a large developed town on the right bank and an occupation on the left bank from the Gallic and Gallo-Roman periods.
+The Loire river has undoubtedly always been a major axis route, although no traces of a port have been discovered.
+However, there are the remains of former bridges linking the two banks.